Informativa sulla riservatezza dei dati

 |How we process your personal data||Our basis for processing of your personal data|

 |We use Personal Data to register your enquiry, to contact you, to update our records about you, and to process and respond to your enquiry.||The basis for the processing of your personal data for this purpose is Article 6 Sec.
 1 pt. f) of the GDPR, that is our legitimate interest to respond to an enquiry addressed to us in a relation to our business.|

 |We may also process your personal data in order to pursue any legal claims, as well as for archival purposes related to this purpose, including securing information in the event of the need to prove facts about the services provided in the appropriate proceedings.||The basis for the processing of personal data for these purposes is Art.
 6 clause 1 lit. f) GDPR – our legitimate interest.|

-We may sometimes process your personal data you supplied (by email or SMS), in order to provide targeted marketing about our services.
+We may sometimes process your personal data (by email or SMS), in order to provide targeted marketing about our services.
 Such marketing communications will only be sent to you if you gave your consent (when you registered for our services or at another point) and you have not withdrawn such consent or if there is another basis to send such communications to you.
 The basis for processing of personal data for these purpose is Article 6 Sec.
 1 pt. a) of the GDPR.